MatiRomero/ddp_pkg_release/README.md

 - `--neighbor-radius`: optional `k_ring` search when a `(sender_hex,
   recipient_hex)` pair has no historical coverage.
 Set to `0` to disable (the default).
-- `--missing-policy`: fallback applied when neighbours are also missing (`hd` to reuse the hindsight dual, `zero`, or `nan`).
 - `--export-summary`: CSV path for the aggregated `(sender_hex, recipient_hex)` averages so they can be reused later.
-- `--export-target`: CSV path for the target-day jobs with attached mean duals and metadata columns.
+- `--export-ad-csv`: CSV path for the runtime lookup table covering every target-day `(sender_hex, recipient_hex)` pair.
+Unmatched jobs are assigned a zero mean dual after neighbour search, ensuring simulations can proceed without extra fallbacks.
 - `--folium-map`: optional HTML map visualising sender coverage at the chosen resolution.